Comparisons12 min read

 Crypto Trades Spread-based (~1-2%)

-One honest critique: Robinhood still makes money through payment for order flow (PFOF) and crypto spreads.
-That's not evil, but it's worth knowing where the revenue comes from.
+One thing to know: Robinhood still makes money through payment for order flow (PFOF) and crypto spreads.
+That's not shady, but it's worth understanding where the revenue comes from.
 Transparency matters.

 Fidelity Overview